wonks/wonks.github.io/_posts/sp16/2016-03-04-chiastic-strong-norm.markdown

 One of the properties we like in our calculi is strong normalization.
-One of the most fruitful techniques for proving strong normalization is Tait's method and extensions to it, such as Girard's Candidats De Reductibilité, logical predicates/relations, etc. But what about when the technique doesn't work?
+One of the most fruitful techniques for proving strong normalization is Tait's method and extensions to it, such as Girard's *Candidats De Reductibilite*, logical predicates/relations, etc. But what about when the technique doesn't work?
 For example, your calculus has a single rule which eliminates multiple connectives.
 The folkloric response is “don't do that”, but we cannot always avoid doing so.